 \section{Abstract}

 I derive a temporally propagated uni-directional optical pulse equation valid in the few cycle limit.
-Temporal propagation is advantageous because it naturally preserves causality, unlike the competing spatially propagated models.
-The approach generates exact coupled bi-directional equations, which can be efficiently approximated down to a uni-directional form in cases where an optical pulse changes little over one optical cycle.
-It also also allows a direct term-to-term comparison of an exact bi-directional theory with an approximate uni-directional theory.
+Temporal propagation is advantageous because it naturally preserves causality, unlike the competing spatially propagated models. {The exact coupled bi-directional equations that this approach generates} can be efficiently approximated down to a uni-directional form in cases where an optical pulse changes little over one optical cycle. {They also permit a direct term-to-term comparison of the exact bi-directional theory with its corresponding} approximate uni-directional theory.
 Notably, temporal propagation handles dispersion in a different way, and this difference serves to highlight existing approximations inherent in spatially propagated treatments of dispersion.
-Accordingly, I emphasise the need for future work in clarifying the limitations of the dispersion conversion required by these types of approaches; since the only alternative in the few cycle limit may be to resort to the much more computationally intensive full Maxwell equation solvers. \\ ~\\ NOTE: despite the implication of the claimed ``substantial text overlap'' flagged up by arXiv, the physical meaning of this work differs from that of arXiv:0810.5689 -- it merely uses the same technique for decomposing waves into directional pieces, and as a consequence can have similar phrasing even when the physics is distinct.
+Accordingly, I emphasise the need for future work in clarifying the limitations of the dispersion conversion required by these types of approaches; since the only alternative in the few cycle limit may be to resort to the much more computationally intensive full Maxwell equation solvers. \\